Who can claim vouchers?

 A child is disabled for childcare voucher purposes if:

-- Disability living allowance or personal independence payment is payable in respect of them (or has ceased only because he/she is a patient) or
+- Disability living allowance or personal independence payment is payable in respect of them (or has ceased only because he/she is a patient in a hospital) or

 - The child is certified as severely sight impaired or blind by a consultant ophthalmologist (or has ceased to be certified within the previous 28 weeks)